 Ever wonder why you and your co-worker have different child support obligations even though you earn the same income?
 That is because child support in Florida considers many factors aside from just the parties’ incomes.
-Child support calculations take into consideration a number of things, such as union dues, the parent’s health insurance, the child’s health insurance, child support ordered and paid in another case, as well as day care expenses.
+Child support calculations take into consideration a number of things, such as union dues, the parent’s health insurance, the child’s health insurance, time-sharing/child custody, child support ordered and paid in another case, as well as daycare expenses.

 The thinking behind this policy is simple: the parent paying child support should not have to pay as much child support if the child is with them a substantial amount of the time because they are already providing support for the child when the child is with them.